jessepav/lacygoill-wiki-backup/terminal/sequences.md

 # How to test whether the terminal supports common sequences to set text attributes?

     $ msgcat --color=test

 Useful to test whether we can send sequences to:

    - change the color of the text / background
    - set some styles (bold, italic, underlined)

 # How to test whether the terminal supports any sequence?

-You must MANUALLY send it via `printf`, or `echo [-e]`.
+You must *manually* send it via `printf`, or `echo [-e]`.

 `echo` is a shell builtin command.
 `-e` enables the interpretation of some backslash-escaped characters.
 `-e` is necessary in bash, so that `\e` is replaced with a real escape character.
 `-e` is useless in zsh, because its builtin `echo` command already uses `-e` by default.

-It's impossible to PROGRAMMATICALLY detect whether  a sequence is supported by a given terminal.
+It's impossible to *programmatically* detect  whether a sequence is supported by a given terminal.

 Even querying the terminfo db is not reliable.
 For example, by default, xfce4-terminal sets `$TERM` to `xterm`.